ueberdosis/tiptap/docs/api/editor.md

 ```

 ### Editor props
 For advanced use cases, you can pass `editorProps` which will be handled by [ProseMirror](https://prosemirror.net/docs/ref/#view.EditorProps).
-You can use it to override various editor events or change editor DOM element attributes.
+You can use it to override various editor events or change editor DOM element attributes, for example to add some Tailwind classes.
 Here is an example:

 ```js
 new Editor({